Senior Software Engineer

 Experienced with all parts of the development lifecycle, all the way from design to deployment.

-At Pirate Studios I use an eclectic mix of languages and technologies to develop software for the world’s largest network of unmanned music studios.
+At Pirate I used an eclectic mix of languages and technologies to develop software for the world’s largest network of unmanned music studios.

-My main role at Pirate Studios is leading our Facebook Live Streaming project.
-This project includes a Progressive Web App written in TypeScript with React, an API written in Ruby, and a Haskell app running on Raspberry Pis deployed in music studios worldwide.
-I’ve been involved with this project since its inception, turning ambiguous business requirements into a scalable and maintainable architecture.
+Prior to this, I worked on Pirate’s Facebook Live Streaming project.
+This project included a frontend written in TypeScript with React, an API written in Ruby, and a Haskell app running on Raspberry Pis deployed in music studios worldwide.
+I had been involved with this project since its inception, turning ambiguous business requirements into a scalable and maintainable architecture.